rakhmanoff/polyrator/README.md

 * `ptor -r your-component-name`

-  Searching a WebComponent named wc-your-component-name in the current directory and its subdirs and removed it
+  Searching a WebComponent named wc-your-component-name in the current directory and its subdirs and removing it